-To support all Emergency Service Personnel to engage with each other in creating a culture change to remove the social stigma that has long been associated within emergency services.
-We strive to achieve a healthy future for all emergency service personnel, by providing external self help pathways and positive support to work through the difficult times.
+To support all Emergency Services Personnel, to engage with each-other in creating a culture change to remove the social stigma that has long been associated within emergency services.
+We strive to achieve a healthy future for all our first responders, by providing alternate pathways of external professional help and positive support to work through the difficult times.

 Sirens of Silence Charity Inc. was founded in 2015 to raise awareness of Anxiety, Depression, PTSD and Suicide Prevention within the Ambulance Industry, it is now progressing to find supportive measures to assist ALL emergency services through out Australia.